NIU Women’s golf team slipped two spots in final round

-Kim Kester is in her second season as head coach of the Northern Illinois University women's golf program.
+Kim Kester is in her fourth season as head coach of the Northern Illinois University women's golf program.
+Since her arrival at NIU, Kester has raised the talent and competition level of the Huskie women’s golf program.

-Kester came to Northern Illinois after spending the past three seasons as a graduate assistant for the women's golf team at her alma mater, Toledo.
+Kester came to Northern Illinois in August of 2012 after spending the three seasons as a graduate assistant for the women's golf team at her alma mater, Toledo.
 She helped lead the Rockets to a third-place finish at the Mid-American Conference Championship in 2010 and 2012.
 During her tenure at Toledo, Kester served as academic coordinator and assisted in the recruiting duties for the Rockets.

 A standout golfer for the Rockets, Kester is a two-time second-team All-MAC honoree and posted the second-lowest single-season stroke average in school history with her 76.5 mark in her junior campaign.
 In that season, she led UT with six top-five finishes and tied for the team lead with eight top-10 showings.
 She also helped the Rockets post a school-best runner-up finish at the 2006 MAC Championship.
 A three-time team captain for the Rockets, Kester was Toledo's MVP in 2006-07.